MyoHub/myosuite/docs/source/challenge-doc.rst

 The two environments are :code:`myoChallengeOslRunRandom-v0` and :code:`myoChallengeOslRunFixed-v0` and can be accessed via :code:`env = gym.make(“myoChallengeOslRunRandom-v0”, normalize_act=False)`

-The :code:`myoChallengeOslRunFixed-v0` environment is a simplified version of the :code:`myoChallengeOslRunRandom-v0` environment for participants to begin with, with a flat ground and a shorter 15m track.
+The :code:`myoChallengeOslRunFixed-v0` environment is a simplified version of the :code:`myoChallengeOslRunRandom-v0` environment for participants to begin with, with a flat ground, but 100m track

-The :code:`myoChallengeOslRunRandom-v0` includes a 30 meters track with a 20m stretch of flat ground, and the remaining 10m of increasingly difficult terrain
+The :code:`myoChallengeOslRunRandom-v0` similarly includes a 100 meters track, with a 20m initial stretch of flat ground, and the remaining 80m of increasingly difficult terrain

 The environment in evaluation will be similar to the :code:`myoChallengeOslRunRandom-v0` environment.